Menu

 Legal Research

-Legal research can be very complex and will often require the expertise of a trained professional but there are some ways that individuals can research the law themselves.
-Finding answers to legal questions can involve doing research in a number of places: a public library, a Law Society library, a government department or the College of Law Library.
+Legal research can be very complex and will often require the expertise of a trained professional.
+There are some ways that individuals can research the law themselves, however.
+Finding answers to legal questions can involve doing research in a number of places such as libraries and online databases.

 Getting Started

-Public libraries and regional libraries often have general legal information and copies of important legislation.
+Public libraries often have general legal information and copies of important legislation.
 They can be a good beginning point for some understanding of a problem or question.
+The College of Law at the University of Saskatchewan has a library that is open to the public.
+The Law Society of Saskatchewan also has public libraries in Regina and Saskatoon.

-The Public Legal Education Association of Saskatchewan (PLEA) has plain-language legal information on a variety of topics, including family law.
+The Public Legal Education Association of Saskatchewan (PLEA) has plain-language legal information on a variety of topics.
+This includes family law, estate law and criminal law.
 PLEA does not give legal advice for specific problems.
 However, PLEA can help with general legal information, including suggestions on where to turn with a problem.
 PLEA is a province-wide service.

 Case Law & Statutes

-There are several sources of law, including written laws, called statutes, and court decisions, called case law.
-Often to have a full picture of what a law is, we need to know both what statute law there is, as well as what case law exists in the area.
-Statutes help us to know what a particular law says, while case law can help us to understand how a particular law applies to a particular situation.
-Again, this may require advice from a lawyer.
+The main sources of law are written laws, called statutes, and court decisions, called case law.
+For a legal matter, you will usually need to know both the relevant statutes and case law.
+This will provide you with a full picture of what the law is.
+Statutes help us to know what a particular law says.
+Case law can help us to understand how a particular law applies to a particular situation.
+Advice from a lawyer is helpful in these situations.
+This type of thing is what a lawyer is trained to understand.

-Saskatchewan legislation is available online at the Publications Centre and Federal legislation is available online at the Justice Laws website.
+Saskatchewan statutes are available online at the Publications Centre.
+Federal statutes are available online at the Justice Laws website.

 When a judge gives written reasons for a decision in a court case, those reasons are recorded and are available to the public.
-The Canadian Legal Information Institute (CanLII) has a searchable database of Canadian cases that is available to the public free-of-charge.
-The Law Society of Saskatchewan's website has a Saskatchewan Cases Database and online tutorials on how to use both canlii and the Saskatchewan Cases Database.
+The Canadian Legal Information Institute (CanLII) has a searchable database of Canadian cases and statutes that is available to the public for free.
+The Law Society of Saskatchewan's website has a Saskatchewan Cases Database.

-As well as cases themselves there are often books and journal articles dealing with various aspects of the law.
-You can visit the College of Law Library or a Law Society of Saskatchewan library to find these types of resources.
+There are often books and journal articles dealing with various aspects of the law as well.
+You can visit the College of Law or Law Society libraries to find these types of resources.

 How helpful was this article?